Why We Chose Best AWeber over GetResponse

 Now, let’s see how they differ from each other.

-When it comes to Aweber, there are five different subscription plans.
-If you have less than 500 subscribers, you will need to pay $19 per month.
+When it comes to AWeber, there are five different subscription plans, importantly starting with a free plan If you have less than 500 subscribers, you will need to pay $19 per month.
 If you have between 10,000 and 25,000 subscribers, the fee that you have to pay will be $149 per month.
 However, if you have even more subscribers, you will have to contact Aweber directly to get the price.

 Also, note that there are no differences in features between subscription plans.
 Everything that you get in the basic plan will be included in the premium plan, too.
 The only difference is the allowed number of subscribers.
 Also, Aweber offers discounted plans for non-profit organizations of three months free, and 25% off after that.
 For students, it’s 20% off.